LucasZNK/itb-challenge/Information.md

 ## Main entities:

-- Pair: Represents a trading pair and contains information about the two cryptocurrencies that compose it (token0 and token1) and their address on the blockchain.
+`Pair`: Represents a trading pair and contains information about the two cryptocurrencies that compose it (token0 and token1) and their address on the blockchain.

-- SnapshotPairData: Represents a snapshot of the trading pair data at a specific time, including token volumes, reserves, and fees.
+`SnapshotPairData`: Represents a snapshot of the trading pair data at a specific time, including token volumes, reserves, and fees.

-- The application uses a database with two main entities: Pair and SnapshotPairData.
+The application uses a database with two main entities: Pair and SnapshotPairData.
 Both entities are related to each other through a one-to-many (OneToMany) relationship.
 Let's look in detail at how these entities are structured and how they relate.

 ## Pair Entity: